EAFIT-AACS/assigment2-sahian-salome-gutierrez-ossa/README.md

 Initialization of the algorithm

 -A Stack is created that initially contains only the symbol S.
--A list (rowsTable) is used to record each step of the process.
+-A list (filasTabla) is used to record each step of the process.
 -The input string is displayed before starting.

-Bypass processing using the stack
+The stack

 -Processing occurs inside a while loop, which is executed as long as the stack is not empty.
 At each iteration:
 -The symbol at the top of the stack is popped (Stack.pop()).